 Professor Ariely appears to be talking to professionals in their late thirties to forties, with young children—people like himself.
 Or, as Alexis Zorba says in the 1964 movie Zorba the Greek, “Am I not a man?
 And man is not stupid?
 I am a man, so I married; wife, children, house, everything—the full catastrophe.”

-Professor Ariely says that people have a deep attachment to their own ideas.
-In one experiment participants were asked to build Lego creations.
+Professor Ariely says that people have a deep attachment to their ideas.
+In one experiment, participants were asked to build Lego creations.
 They understood their constructions would be disassembled later.
-When the construction was put under the table awaiting disassembly, subjects were encouraged to build more of them.
-But when the structures were immediately disassembled upon completion, they were less motivated to continue building new ones.
+When the construction was put under the table awaiting disassembly, subjects were encouraged to make more of them.
+But when the structures were immediately disassembled upon completion, they were less motivated to continue creating new ones.

 Conclusion: These people needed a sense of lasting accomplishment, albeit for a short time.

 But not everyone is deeply attached to his or her ideas.
 Many cultures have practices symbolizing transitoriness.
-Buddhist create intricate sand mandalas only to destroy them.
-Vanitas paintings of still-life objects represent perishability of all things.
-Today’s Burning Man Festival celebrate a cycle of creation and destruction.
+Buddhists create intricate sand mandalas only to destroy them.
+Vanitas paintings of still-life objects represent the perishability of all things.
+Today’s Burning Man Festival celebrates a cycle of creation and destruction.
 The point is to avoid too much attachment.

-While our own ideas are seductive, they can be resisted.
+While our ideas are seductive, they can be resisted.
 Writers face an ever-present danger.
-It’s easy to fall in love with your own ideas and expressions of them.
-But if ideas don’t fit the greater context; if they aren’t relevant to the piece you’re writing, then it’s time to “kill your darlings.”
+It’s easy to fall in love with your own thoughts and expressions of them.
+But if ideas don’t fit the greater context, if they aren’t relevant to the piece you’re writing, then it’s time to “kill your darlings.”

 Meaning and midlife

-Professor Ariely claims that we all feel a craving for some kind of afterlife.
-This is a gross generalization.
-Not everyone craves “symbolic immortality” as he claims in Chapter 4, On Death, Relationships, and Meaning.
+Professor Ariely claims that we all feel a craving for some kind of afterlife, a gross generalization.
+Not everyone craves “symbolic immortality,” as he claims in Chapter 4, On Death, Relationships, and Meaning.

-Letting go, loosening our grip is how we grow.
-We discard the old way in order to be open to something new.
+Loosening our grip is how we grow.
+We discard the old way to be open to something new.

-When we reach our late forties or early fifties, our own death becomes less abstract.
-At midlife there is a fork in the road.
+When we reach our late forties or early fifties, our death becomes less abstract.
+At midlife, there is a fork in the road.
 One path leads to doing more of the same, only with renewed effort (failure to change).
-The other path is to step into the unknown, and this can generate new creative blooming.
+The other approach is to step into the unknown, and this can generate new creative blooming.
 Everyone grows old, but everyone doesn’t necessarily mature.

 Find a way to invest meaning into what you do.

-Disclaimer: Christopher Richards is a business book ghostwriter and has no affiliation with the author of this book.
+Disclaimer: Christopher Richards is a business book ghostwriter and has no affiliation with this book’s author.